 The test, known as the PDQ-1, is 88 percent accurate and doesn’t require any follow-up visits.

-When a toddler doesn’t gesture to get your attention, respond to his or her name, or enjoy playing peek-a-boo, parents are right to be concerned about the possibility of autism.
+When a toddler doesn’t gesture to get your attention, respond to their name, or enjoy playing peek-a-boo, parents are right to suspect the possibility of autism.
 Now, researchers have developed a two-minute, 10-question test called the Psychological Development Questionnaire-1 (PDQ-1) to detect autism in toddlers.
 The best part?
 The PDQ-1 has, according to a recent study involving nearly 2,000 kids, an 88 percent likelihood of making a correct diagnosis.

 “The PDQ-1 may be a quick and reliable autism screener for young children,” coauthor on the study Walter Zahorodny of Rutgers University in New Jersey told Fatherly.
 “Use of a screener like the PDQ-1 may enhance our ability to identify autism earlier and get more children to receive early intervention and have better long-term developmental outcomes.”